alexmtc765/Teardown-Smooth-Zoom/README.md

 ## Why Make This?

-Other block games (Minecraft) have had zoom mods made for them, for example the [Zoomify](https://modrinth.com/mod/zoomify) mod for Minecraft.
+Other voxel games (Minecraft) have had zoom mods made for them, for example the [Zoomify](https://modrinth.com/mod/zoomify) mod for Minecraft.
 When I created this mod, Teardown didn't have anything like this so I decided to try and make one.

 ## Showcase
 **Zoom**